Karen Streed

 Information Needed

-If you have any information about Karen Streed’s unsolved murder, please contact the Iowa County Sheriff’s Office at (319) 642-7307, the Iowa Division of Criminal Investigation at (515) 725-6010, e-mail dciinfo@dps.state.ia.us, or send your information to Iowa Cold Cases via our Contact form.
+If you have any information about Karen Streed’s unsolved murder, please contact the Iowa County Sheriff’s Office at (319) 642-7307 or the Iowa Division of Criminal Investigation at (515) 725-6010 or email dciinfo@dps.state.ia.us.

 Sources: